 Students who are placed too high or too low in the math curriculum can become frustrated with their progress.
 This frustration can result in poor learning, inadequate performance, and dropping out.
 Your college wants you to succeed, just as you want to succeed.
 When you’re matched with the right math content, you’ll do better, be happier with your experience, and be more likely to stay in school.

-Colleges usually develop their own math placement tests, but the tests are usually similar, covering your basic skills, application ability, and analysis of concepts on topic areas such as:
+Colleges usually develop their own math placement tests, but the tests are usually similar, covering your basic skills, application ability, and analysis of concepts on topic areas:

 - Square roots